This post may contain affiliate links. See my disclosure policy.

 - Preheat the oven to 150C/300F.
 Grease a large baking dish generously with butter or oil.

-- In a large mixing bowl, combine the chopped chicken thighs, onions, minced garlic and mix well.
+- In a large mixing bowl, combine the chicken, onions, minced garlic and mix well.
 Stir through the diced tomatoes.
 Add in the turmeric, saffron, and salt and mix until fully incorporated.

-- Add the chicken mixture into the greased baking dish.
+- Add the chicken mixture to the greased baking dish.
 Gently pour the chicken stock over the chicken mixture evenly.
-Place in the oven and cook for approximately 1 hour, gently stirring halfway.
+Place in the oven and cook for approximately 45 minutes, or until the chicken reaches an internal temperature of 165F.

-- Remove from oven and cover with tin foil for 10 minutes to rest.
-Serve immediately, or allow to cool completely.
+- Remove from oven and cover with tin foil for 10 minutes to rest before serving.

 Mmmmm… can your mum come cook for me?